Psychology (PSY)

 The purpose of this course is to help students understand and evaluate theories, empirical evidence, and phenomena relevant to social psychology.
 Topics will address group processes and interpersonal relationships, attributions and social cognition, discrimination and stereotypes, aggression, attitudes, and how cognition and affective processes reciprocally influence human behavior, social relationships, and apply to health and wellness.

-PSY-632 Individual Differences (3 credits)
+PSY-632 Individual Differences Across the Lifespan (3 credits)

 This course will explore individual differences within the context of human development as a fusion of biological, cognitive, affective, social, and cultural forces.
 Students will learn about the theories and methodologies used to study human development.
 This course will address topics pertaining to the development of individual differences including theories of human development, physical development and milestones, intellectual development, language development, development of personality and identity, emotional regulation, interpersonal relationships, and moral development.
 This course is restricted to students matriculated into the doctoral program in clinical psychology.